vithika-data/GHArchive-data-analysis/README.md

 # GHArchive-data-analysis
 Analyzing GHArchive KPIs using Pyspark

-I had an amazing opportunity to work on GHArchive data where I analyzed one day raw data of Github.
-The analysis is for 13th July 2020 using Spark.
-The codes to analyse this data has been written in DataBricks Community Edition and the .py file attached to this repository can be used to run those codes there.
+I had an amazing opportunity to work on GHArchive data (https://www.gharchive.org/) where I analyzed one day raw data of Github.
+The analysis is for 13th July 2020 using PySpark.
+The codes to analyse this data has been written in DataBricks Community Edition and the GHArchive_Data_Analysis.py file attached to this repository can be used to run those codes there.

+Created ETL pipeline for this project
+Extracted data from GHarchive ------> Transformed the data in PySpark -------> Load the target data in AWS-S3 bucket for day-to-day pipeline

 I followed the following steps to get the analysis done:
 - Extracting data files from GHarchive